 cross-source delta

 Sources: IMF Fiscal Monitor · OECD Economic Outlook.
-The live counter is anchored to IMF’s most recent annual figure and ticks forward at IMF’s projected deficit run-rate — intentionally independent of the Treasury “Debt to the Penny” feed.
-If Treasury ever diverges materially from this projection, that’s the story.
+The counter ticks from IMF’s latest annual figure at its projected deficit run-rate — deliberately not Treasury’s “Debt to the Penny” feed.
+If Treasury diverges from this line, that’s the story.